dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 Live smoke tests belong behind explicit operator setup because they require a Temporal executable, and live import coverage requires a real Influx target or the Docker-backed `scripts/smoke_influx_docker.py` helper.
-Package release smoke should validate metadata, console entry points, packaged sidecar resources, and offline `status`/`doctor` behavior for every wheel.
-For bundled platform wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the sidecar without `--executable`, and run `--hermetic-sidecar-smoke` plus `--default-routing-sidecar-smoke`.
+Package release smoke should validate metadata, console entry points, runtime resources, and offline `status`/`doctor` behavior for every wheel.
+After #250, normal metadata-only release smoke should exercise the verified resolver with an isolated cache.
+For bundled offline/private wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the runtime without `--executable`, and run `--hermetic-sidecar-smoke` plus `--default-routing-sidecar-smoke`.
 Use `--live-sidecar-smoke` separately when the operator intentionally wants to include external HistData.com availability and